 Should you upgrade from the Sapphire Preferred to the Sapphire Reserve?

-You can’t go wrong either with the Chase Sapphire Preferred or the Reserve, since both cards offer substantial benefits for the right cardholder.
+You can’t go wrong with the Chase Sapphire Preferred or the Reserve, since both cards offer substantial benefits for the right cardholder.
 Based on the criteria above, you should be able to determine which card is best for your current needs.